cirosantilli/linux-cheat/net/apache.md

     cd ../..

-finally move our test dir to the serve root:
+Finally move our test dir to the serve root:

     sudo mv test /var/www/

-the default root for serving files is specified in the <#conf file>
+The default root for serving files is specified in the <#conf file>
 by the `DocumentRoot` directive.
 In current ubuntu, it is `/var/www/`

-the user under which the web server runs must have read access to this directory.
+The user under which the web server runs must have read access to this directory.
+*This is the default on Ubuntu*, where the apache server runs as user `www-root`!

-usually this user is a different user from `root` for sercurity.
+Usually this user is a different user from `root` for sercurity.

+#conf file

+Ubuntu default location for the configuration file:

+    sudo vim /etc/apache2/apache2.conf

+This file may include others, and for example in Ubuntu the default template does include:

+    IncludeOptional conf-enabled/*.conf
+    IncludeOptional sites-enabled/*.conf

+so that local configurations can be managed in separate files.

+Ubuntu default also creates `*-available` directories, which contain possible configuration files.
+Those should be symlinked to the `enabled` directories to enable them.

+Configurations only apply when you restart apache:

+    sudo service apache2 restart

 #minimum conf file

-the bare minimum is:
+The bare minimum conf file to get a file served is:

     Listen 80
     User www-data
     Group www-data
     ErrorLog /var/log/apache2/error.log

-this way you can really learn what is going on!
+This conf may be useful for testing server configuration.

 #default operation

-"web subdirs" map directly to local dirs
+"web subdirs" map directly to local dirs.

-ubuntu default is currently `/var/www/`
+Ubuntu default is currently `/var/www/`

-open file /var/www/test/index.html:
+Open file /var/www/test/index.html:

     firefox localhost/test/index.html

-going to a dir on the web browser opens the contained index.html file by default:
+Going to a dir on the web browser opens the contained index.html file by default:

     firefox localhost/test/

-this can be configured with the <#DirectoryIndex> directive
+This can be configured with the `DirectoryIndex` directive

-if no index is contained, apache generates an html index:
+If no index is contained, apache generates an html index:

     firefox localhost/test/noindex/

-#conf file

-configurations only apply when you restart apache:

-    sudo service apache2 restart

-move our test dir to the serve root:

-    sudo mv test /var/www/root

-ubuntu default location:

-    sudo vim /etc/apache2/apache2.conf

 ##DocumentRoot

-set apache serve root at given dir:
+Set Apache serve root at given dir:

     DocumentRoot "/var/www/root"

-for this ot work, make sure `DocumentRoot` is not set anywhere else.
+For this to work, make sure `DocumentRoot` is not set anywhere else.
 (by default it was included in the include files, `grep -r DocumenRoot` shows where)

-for security concerns, only put things you want apache to serve directly inside DocumentRoot such as html, css and images.
+For security concerns, only put things you want apache to serve directly inside DocumentRoot such as html, css and images.

-stuff that users should not see such as cgi scripts and *gasp* ssl certificates are better to remain outside it, so that you don't serve them by mistake!
+Stuff that users should not see such as cgi scripts and *gasp* ssl certificates are better to remain outside it, so that you don't serve them by mistake!

 ##Listen

-listen those ports on all interfaces (for example, first wireless card, first ethernet card, etc...):
+Listen those ports on all interfaces (for example, first wireless card, first ethernet card, etc...):

     Listen 80
     Listen 8000

-this configuration is mandatory
+This configuration is mandatory.

-listen those ports on given interfaces:
+Listen those ports on given interfaces:

     Listen 192.0.2.1:80
     Listen 192.0.2.5:8000

-access filename:
+##AccessFileName

+Name of the file which can modify access properties of a directory.

     AccessFileName .htaccess

-allow overwride:

-    TODO
+##AllowOverride

+Allows the `.htaccess` to override certain directives of earlier conf files.

+Allow to override all directives:

+    AllowOverride All

+Allow to override no directories (the ifle is ignored):

+    AllowOverride None

+##Include

-include other files or entire dirs:
+Copy paste Include other apache conf files or entire directories into the current configuration:

     Include file.conf
     Include conf-d

+##Deny

-deny access from host
+Deny access from given host

     Deny from 10.252.46.165
     Deny from host.example.com

 ##DirectoryIndex

-what to do when user acesses a directory location:
+What to do when user acesses a directory location:

     DirectoryIndex index.html index.php /cgi-bin/index.pl